kngwyu/rlpy3/doc/tutorial.rst

 Running experiments in Batch
 ----------------------------

-The module :mod:`Tools.run` provides several functions that are helpful for running experiments.
-The most important one is :func:`Tools.run.run`.
+The module :mod:`tools.run` provides several functions that are helpful for running experiments.
+The most important one is :func:`tools.run.run`.

 It allows us to run a specific experimental setup specified by a `make_experiment` function in a file with multiple seeds in parallel.
-For details see :func:`Tools.run.run`.
+For details see :func:`tools.run.run`.

 You find in `examples/tutorial/run_infTrackCartPole_batch.py` a short script with the following content: